General · · 5 min read

 To fully appreciate the value of Human Keys, it's useful to compare them with existing key management solutions:

-Traditional PKI: As mentioned earlier, traditional PKI relies on centralized authorities to manage keys.
+Traditional PKI: They rely on centralized authorities to manage keys.
 While effective, this centralization introduces risks such as single points of failure and loss of user control.

-Blockchain-Based PKI: Decentralized PKI systems give users more control but often require them to manage complex private keys.
-Losing these keys can result in the permanent loss of access to digital assets.
+Blockchain-Based PKI: Decentralized PKI systems give users more control but often require them to manage complex private keys, prone to get lost.

 Custodial Wallets: Custodial wallets simplify key management by holding private keys on behalf of users.
-However, this reintroduces centralization, making users dependent on the custodian's security measures.
+This introduces centralization, making users dependent on the custodian's security measures.

 Use Cases: Real-World Applications of Human Keys